 A logical Information Architecture lays the foundation for end-user productivity, and ensures that everyone has access to what they need, when they need it.

 Creating a solid IA starts with understanding the content, and how people will interact with it.
 From there, you can start to consider how SharePoint will meet those requirements making sure to account for change management.

 The information you glean while developing your IA can also serve to inform your SharePoint governance plan.

 A good IA is the difference between a usable system that is widely adopted by users, and one that struggles to get off the ground.
 In this post, we will look at what it takes to build a good IA in SharePoint.

 Planting the seeds for a good Information Architecture

 From a technical point of view, SharePoint is able to store and display almost any type of content:

 - Lists of data

 - Social content

-The above elements can easily be added to a SharePoint environment using out of the box functionality.
-How they are organized, laid out, and thus accessed by users – that is very much up to those who are implementing the system.
+The above elements can easily be added to a SharePoint environment using out-of-the-box functionality.
+How these elements are organized, laid out, and thus accessed by users, however, is very much up to those who are implementing the system.